storyprotocol/documentation/docs/Ecosystem/ideas-for-interested-builders/ai-generated-assets-marketplace.md

 Assumptions

-- Quality output prompts are very hard, so the target audience still prefers to buy existing assets that meet their requirement
+* Quality output prompts are very hard, so the target audience still prefers to buy existing assets that meet their requirement
-- Thanks to the low cost of production, one could offer the most extensive catalog addressing very niche demands
+* Thanks to the low cost of production, one could offer the most extensive catalog addressing very niche demands

 Some additional features

-- Require prompt submission along with the output asset to check for IP or artist-style infringement
+* Require prompt submission along with the output asset to check for IP or artist-style infringement
-- Use ZKP or simple hash of prompt to validate that the marketplace is running infringement checks without revealing prompts
+* Use ZKP or simple hash of prompt to validate that the marketplace is running infringement checks without revealing prompts
-- Unlike a prompt marketplace, the visual asset is the product being sold, so tailor the experience for assets browsing and purchase flow
+* Unlike a prompt marketplace, the visual asset is the product being sold, so tailor the experience for assets browsing and purchase flow
-- Beyond simple stock image T&C, enable more advanced licensing that allows creators to incorporate the assets into their IP and participate in the upside (narrative universe, animation, NFT projects, gaming)
+* Beyond simple stock image T\&C, enable more advanced licensing that allows creators to incorporate the assets into their IP and participate in the upside (narrative universe, animation, NFT projects, gaming)